Ram Niwas Goel

-Ram Niwas Goel is an Indian politician serving as Speaker of the Delhi legislative assembly since 2015.
-He serves as a Member of Delhi Legislative Assembly for Shahdara.
+Ram Niwas Goel (born 5 January 1948) is an Indian politician who served as Speaker of the Delhi Legislative Assembly from 2015 to 2025.
+He represented the Shahdara constituency in Delhi Legislative Assembly.

 Early life and education

 Ram Niwas Goel was born in Safidon Mandi, Haryana on 5 January 1948 to a business family.
 Goel is the eldest of eight siblings (five brothers and three sisters).
 In 1964, their family moved to Delhi.
 He completed his secondary and senior secondary education in Haryana and Delhi and subsequently he attended Hansraj College to attain B.Com. degree.
 He has been actively involved in social work especially in the field of Education & Health for the weaker sections.
 He has been associated with numerous social organizations active in providing medical services, health services, promotion of religious harmony and servicing kanwad yaatris.

 Some of prominent positions held by him from time to time are:

 Founder Member, Maharaja Agrasen Sewa Sansthan, Pathological Lab, X-Ray, Ultrasound, E.C.G. etc. on not-for-profit basis.

 Chief Organiser, Delhi-UP Border Shiv Kanwad Samiti which is the most popular camp for Kanwad Yatris in Delhi.

 Chief Advisor of Maharaja Agrasen Sewa Sangh which provides ambulance service and hearse service to general public on not-for-profit basis.